alex-teske/log-search/README.md

 # Log Search Demo - Alex Teske

 This project demonstrates a simple log search system.
-The current implementation allows a user to search within log files in /var/logs on their file system.
+The current implementation allows a user to search within log files in /var/logs on the server's file system.

 The project has been implemented in Ruby on Rails 7.0.8 and tested on a Windows platform.